-Chimichurri was the traditional condiment to serve with steak.
-And it still is!
-You guys, ALL steak loves being topped with or marinated in chimichurri sauce.
-But that’s not all…chicken, shrimp, and fish all love this chimichurri recipe, too!
+Chimichurri a traditional Argentinean condiment to serve with steak or grilled meats.
+ALL steak loves being topped with or marinated in chimichurri sauce.
+But that’s not all…chicken, shrimp, and fish all love a little drizzle or spoonful of this traditional recipe, too!
+It’s perfect for grilling, roasting, or dipping.

 - Grilled Veggie Skewers